quasarframework/quasar/docs/src/pages/quasar-cli/developing-mobile-apps/build-commands.md

 # ..or the longer form:
 $ quasar build --mode cordova -T [ios|android]

-# with a specific Quasar theme, for iOS platform:
-$ quasar build -m cordova -T ios -t ios

-# with a specific Quasar theme, for Android platform:
+# this skips .app or .apk creation and just fills in /src-cordova/www
-$ quasar build -m cordova -T android -t mat
+$ quasar build -m cordova -T [ios|android] --skip-pkg
 ```

-> **IMPORTANT**
-> You can build with any Quasar theme, regardless of the platform you are targeting (Android, IOS, ...).

-These commands parse and build your `/src` folder then overwrite `/src-cordova/www` then defer to Cordova CLI to trigger the actual native app creation.
+These commands parse and build your `/src` folder then overwrite `/src-cordova/www` then, unless `--skip-pkg` was specified, defer to Cordova CLI to trigger the actual native app creation.

 You may ask yourself.
 So where's the .apk or .app?
-Watch the terminal console to see where it puts it.
+Watch the terminal console to see where Cordova puts it.